 Sounds of Silence: The Need for Quiet in a Child's Life

 So much is expected of children today.
-We expect them not only to make good grades, but also to be well-liked by classmates, physically adept, computer literate, and to shine in a particular area, such as music or dance.
+Not only do parents expect them to make good grades, but also to be well-liked by classmates, physically adept, computer literate, and to shine in a particular area, such as music or dance.

 Extracurricular activities often begin in the preschool years.
 It's common for three and four-year-olds to take ballet, gymnastics and even a martial arts class, frequently going directly from school to after-school appointments, without the chance to rest in between.